-Golf: Private and public golf courses must adhere to the "Golf Course Physical Distancing and Safety Plan" requirements in order to be operational.
+Golf: Private and public golf courses must complete and fully implement a "Golf Course Physical Distancing and Safety Plan."
 The completed Plan must be submitted to the Public Health Officer at least two days prior to opening the golf course.
 The course shall conduct temperature screening of all employees and customers, and anyone with a temperature of 100 degrees or higher shall not be permitted to enter the facility.
 Cart usage is limited to a single golfer, unless golfers are from the same household.
-The list of full requirements is available in the Golf Course Physical Distancing and Safety Plan.10
+The list of full requirements is available in the Golf Course Physical Distancing and Safety Plan.11